The Winter weather season in Illinois and across the country raises the danger level for employees on the job.

 The Requirements of a Workers Compensation Claim

-There are two major requirements of any workers’ compensation claim:
+There are two primary requirements for any workers’ compensation claim:

 - You suffered an injury